inforian/python-notifyAll/docs/source/sms.rst

     provider = 'plivo'

-- When you register at `Plivo` it will give you two keys which you need to configure in your Django Project.
+- When you register at `Plivo` it will give you two keys which you need to configure in your Project.

-**As Django settings :**
+**As Environment Variable :**

 PLIVO_AUTH_ID
 +++++++++++++